-Van N. Truskett has a track record of innovation, leadership and attainment of business results in nanoimprint lithography addressing its introduction and use in the semiconductor, hard disk drive and emerging market (bio, solar, LED, display) applications.
-She has over 14 years of technical, operations and strategic leadership experience related to semiconductor equipment manufacturing and inkjet printhead R&D and product release.
+Dr. Van N. Truskett has a track record of innovation, leadership and attainment of business results in nanoimprint lithography addressing its introduction and use in the semiconductor, hard disk drive and emerging market (bio, solar, LED, display) applications.
+She has technical, operations and strategic leadership experience related to semiconductor equipment manufacturing and inkjet printhead R&D and product release.
 Her work has taken jetting technology from scholarship to practice in the U.S. and Asia, enabling a novel path for lower production costs for the semiconductor industry.

 Dr. Truskett played a critical role in a team that raised venture capital and developed a startup, Molecular Imprints, into a thriving enterprise that Canon acquired in 2014 to form Canon Nanotechnologies.
 Her accomplishments included developing dramatically higher resolution nanopatterning solutions at a lower cost of ownership compared to competitors.
 She was instrumental in the product release of over 10 nanoimprint lithography products and over six cutting-edge inkjet-printing products.
 She has over 50 patents (U.S. and international) constituting the core technology.